salesforce-misc/Data-Lake-for-Nonprofits/app/Unit-Tests.md

 - snapshot
 - render properly with no installation

+##### EmptyMessage
+- snapshot
+- render properly with an error
 - render properly with installations

-##### EmptyMessage
+- render properly with reloading
+- render properly with not ready
+- render properly with empty store
+- render properly with empty message

 ##### ErrorPanel